SRTLab/srt-cookbook/docs/apps/tsduck.md

 #### Set PATH to run from directory

-On all Unix systems, the binaries, plugins and tests are built in  subdirectories of their respective source directories.
-Specifically, the tools and plugins are not in the same directory.
+On all Unix systems, the binaries, plugins and tests are built inside the `bin` subdirectory.

 To run a tool from its build directory, a few environment variables shall be defined (including `$PATH`).
-A shell-script named `setenv.sh` is automatically created in each build directory.
-This script defines  the appropriate environment for running binaries which are in this build directory.
+A shell-script named `setenv.sh` in the `build` directory defines the appropriate environment for running binaries.

-Depending on your target (release vs. debug, 32 bits vs. 64 bits, Intel vs. ARM), execute one of:
+Execute:

 ```
-source src/tstools/release-x86_64/setenv.sh
-source src/tstools/debug-x86_64/setenv.sh
-source src/tstools/release-i386/setenv.sh
-source src/tstools/debug-i386/setenv.sh
-source src/tstools/release-arm/setenv.sh
-source src/tstools/debug-arm/setenv.sh
+source build/setenv.sh
 ```

 Note the usage of the `source` command to make sure that the environment variables are defined in the current shell.